Encourage your friends to join us with the resources below!

 We Need Your Help

 Each year, the Catholic Association Pilgrimage (CA) is responsible for coordinating the welcome and care of our ‘assisted pilgrims’ - those on our annual pilgrimage to Lourdes who have particular care and support needs.
-For our pilgrimage in August 2024 (23-30), the CA is appealing for everyone to invite any friends, family members or fellow parishioners who might want to come to Lourdes as an assisted pilgrim, or as a volunteer helper in order to help provide the support that our assisted pilgrims need.
+The CA is appealing for everyone to invite any friends, family members or fellow parishioners who might want to come to Lourdes as an assisted pilgrim, or as a volunteer helper in order to help provide the support that our assisted pilgrims need.
 This page has been created as a place of resource for friends of the CA. All are welcome and all have an important contribution to make to the community that we form during our pilgrimage week.

 The CA Pilgrimage also includes the Glanfield Children’s Group.
 Since 1987 the group has travelled to Lourdes with many children with learning difficulties, as well as chronic and terminal illness each year.
 Full details of the work they do can be found on our website.